Turkey aims to increase the range of national missiles, promises the president - ExBulletin

 Turkey aims to increase the range of national missiles, promises the president

+Recep Tayyip Erdogan says the Turkish-made Bayraktar will be able to carry F-16 bombs.

-Citing ongoing crises around the world, Türkiye’s president said on Saturday that his country had not only survived troubled times, but was also moving forward as it aimed to increase the reach of its 565 to 1,000 kilometer (351 to 621 mile) national missile.
+Citing ongoing crises around the world, Turkey’s president said on Saturday that his country had not only survived, but was also moving forward, aiming to increase the range of its national missile from 565 kilometers to 1,000 kilometres.

-During a visit to the southwestern province of Mugla, Recep Tayyip Erdogan said that since taking office in the early 2000s, the production of the national defense industry of the national arsenal had increased by 20% to 80%.

 In December, the Turkish defense company Baykar organized the maiden flight of the Bayraktar Kizilelma, or Red Apple.

+Read next: Erdogan: Turkey will take care of itself if US doesn’t send F-16 jets

-Featuring a low-radar signature through its design, the Kizilelma will be capable of accomplishing the most demanding missions.
-It will also be able to fly with a payload of up to 1,500 kilograms (3,300 pounds), equipped with Turkish-made ammunition and high situational awareness thanks to Active Electronically Scanned Radar (AESA), also developed at the national level.
+The Kizilelma will be able to carry out the most difficult missions thanks to its low-radar signature.
+It will also be capable of carrying a payload of up to 1,500 kilograms, as well as having high situational awareness thanks to Active Electronically Scanned Radar (AESA), which was also developed in Turkey.

-Erdogan said national missile tests were continuing and added that such tests “frightened” Greece, pointing to the tests in the coastal city of Izmir, near Greece’s Aegean islands.

 “I said, ‘O Greek, we have nothing to do with you as long as you behave yourself.
 Just behave”.

-Erdogan pointed out that Türkiye’s defense industry is getting stronger and terrorist groups are “crushed”.
+Erdogan stressed that the Turkish defense industry was getting stronger and that terrorist groups were “crushed”.

-The Anadolu Agency website contains only part of the news offered to subscribers of the AA News Broadcast System (HAS), and in summary form.
-Please contact us for subscription options.
+In a similar vein, the Chairman of the US Senate Foreign Relations Committee, US Senator Bob Menendez, pledged yesterday to block a plan to sell F-16 fighter jets to Turkey unless that Ankara “adjusts its behavior” according to Washington’s interests.

+“I strongly oppose the Biden administration’s proposed sale of new F-16 aircraft to Turkey,” Menendez said in a statement.

 |